Salvia miltiorrhiza: Drug interactions

 Danshen may potentiate the effects of the anticoagulation drug warfarin, possibly causing bleeding complications.
 Other adverse effects may include allergic reactions, dizziness, headache, or gastrointestinal upset.

 Traditional Chinese medicine

-Alone or combined with other Chinese herbal medicines, Salvia miltiorrhiza has been used in China and, to a lesser extent, in other countries as a treatment for various cardiovascular and cerebrovascular diseases.
+Alone or combined with other Chinese herbal medicines, Salvia miltiorrhiza has been used in China and, to a lesser extent, in other countries as a supposed treatment for cardiovascular issues.
 A 2007 Cochrane review of the use of danshen for acute ischaemic stroke found that the quality of evidence was poor, and there was no evidence of benefit.
 Similarly, a 2008 Cochrane meta-analysis found the clinical trials on danshen were low in quality, and were insufficient to make any judgment about its efficacy for people with heart attack.
-Meta-analyses of oral and injectable forms of danshen in people with angina concluded that the effects of the treatment were inconclusive because the studies were low in quality and the conclusions were not based on strong evidence.
+Meta-analyses of oral and injectable forms of danshen in people with angina stated that the treatments were inconclusive because the studies were low in quality with no acceptable evidence.